ncredinburgh/secure-tomcat-datasourcefactory/README.md

 Secure Tomcat DataSourceFactory
 ===============================

 This library provides a drop in replacement for the standard Tomcat DataSourceFactory that allows the database connection password to be encrypted using a symmetric key for the purposes of security.
 This datasource uses the standard [Cipher](http://docs.oracle.com/javase/7/docs/api/javax/crypto/Cipher.html) class from Java Cryptography Architecture to perform the decrytion.
 As such all the algorithms installed in the JVM are available to use.
 By default all JVM vendors must support the [standard algorithms](http://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#Cipher).
 Consult your vendor's documentation for any further algorithm support.

+The secure Tomcat DataSourceFactory can be tested using the GitHub project [secure-datasourcefactory-test](https://github.com/grantjforrester/secure-datasourcefactory-test).
+The following databases have been tested:

+* Postgres 9.6
+* Oracle 12c

 Basic Usage